brooklabteam/coding4conservation/preparation.md

 ### **Slack**

-We will communicate primarily via the [C4C Slack Team ↗](https://coding4conservation.slack.com/)!
+We will communicate primarily via the C4C Slack Team (we will add you soon)!
 You can sign up here and request an account, or please see your email for a formal invitation.
 Please reach out if you have any difficulties getting the program up and running.